Laura Schwendinger: Biography

 Schwendinger was the first composer to win the American Academy in Berlin Prize, and her opera Artemisia, is the winner of the 2023, American Academy of Arts and Letters Charles Ives Opera Award, the largest such award for vocal music in the US.
-Additionally, she is a recipient of a 2009 Guggenheim Fellowship and fellowships from the Yaddo Colony, MacDowell, Bogliasco Foundation, Rockefeller Foundation Bellagio Conference Center.
-She is a Professor of Composition at the University of Wisconsin–Madison, where she is also the Artistic Director of the Contemporary Chamber Ensemble and Head of Composition.
+She is a Professor of Composition at the University of Wisconsin–Madison, where she is head of music composition.
+Her other awards include a 2009 Guggenheim Fellowship and fellowships from the Yaddo Colony, MacDowell, Bogliasco Foundation, Rockefeller Foundation Bellagio Conference Center, the Radcliffe Institute, First Prize 1995 ALEA III, Copland House, and awarded commissions from the Fromm and Koussevitzky Foundations, and she was an American League of Orchestras Composer-in-residence with Richmond Symphony.
+In 2024, Schwendinger was named the University of Utah, Abravanel Distinguished Composer.
 She received her Ph.D. from the University of California Berkeley, where she studied with Andrew Imbrie and Olly Wilson.
-Schwendinger has been invited to present her music to seminars at Harvard University, Northwestern University, the University of Chicago, Yale University, the Juilliard School, the University of California at Berkeley Davis, University of California Los Angeles, the San Francisco Conservatory of Music, and the Royal Irish Academy of Music in Dublin.
-She has also been on faculty at summer programs and festivals like the Bennington Conference, Talis Festival, New Music on the Point, St. Mary's Summer Composition Intensive and was a Master Artist at the Atlantic center for the Arts in 2018, as well as the Guest Director of the Irish Composition Summer School in 2016.
+Schwendinger has been invited to present her music to seminars at Harvard University, Northwestern University, the University of Chicago, Yale University, the Juilliard School, the University of California at Berkeley Davis, University of California Los Angeles.
+She has also been on faculty at summer programs and festivals like the Talis Festival, New Music on the Point, St. Mary's Summer Composition Intensive, Alba Music Festival, Bennington Conference, and was a Master Artist at the Atlantic center for the Arts in 2018, as well as the Guest Director of the Irish Composition Summer School in 2016.

 Schwendinger was born in Mexico City D.F.
 Mexico.
 Before her position in Madison, she was a professor at the University of Illinois at Chicago, and taught at the Music Department of the University of California, Santa Cruz, Smith College and the San Francisco Conservatory of Music’s Preparatory Division, where she started a program for young composers in 1985.